Vinsanity/Rudiments-Stack/readme.md

 Capistrano deploys your application into a symlinked `current/` directory on your server, so you'll need to set your document root to that folder in your nginx or apache .conf file.

 - **[Ruby Gems](https://rubygems.org/pages/download)**: Rudiments Stack uses multiple gems so you should make sure this is installed or updated to the latest version first.
-- **[Bundler](http://bundler.io/)**: Rudiments Stack uses Bundler as a Ruby Dependency manager.
+- **[Bundler](http://bundler.io/)**: Rudiments Stack uses Bundler to manage capistrano's dependencies.
+- **[Composer](https://getcomposer.org/download/)**: Rudiments Stack uses Composer to manage WordPress Core.
+Required on all stages (local/development, staging, production, etc.) to install WordPress.
-- **[WP-CLI](http://wp-cli.org/)**: Rudiments Stack also requires the automation of WordPress functions directly in the Command Line.
-These commands are required on all stages (local/development, staging, production, etc.) so be sure to install this tool on all stages.
+- **[WP-CLI](http://wp-cli.org/)**: Rudiments Stack also requires the automation of WordPress management directly in the Command Line.
+These commands are required on all stages so be sure to install this tool on all stages.
-- **[Node.js and npm](https://docs.npmjs.com/getting-started/installing-node)**: Node.js and npm are required to manage theme development dependancies.
+- **[Node.js and npm](https://docs.npmjs.com/getting-started/installing-node)**: Node.js and npm are required to manage theme development dependencies.
 - **[Gulp](http://gulpjs.com/)**: Rudiments stack uses Gulp as a theme development task and build manager.
 - **[Browsersync](https://www.browsersync.io/)**: Rudiments stack uses Browsersync for asynchronous asset loading (scripts, stylesheets, etc.) during development.